apollographql/apollo-client/docs/source/graphql-tools/generate-schema.md

 });
 ```

-`typeDefinitions` is a required argument and should be an array of GraphQL schema language strings or a function that takes no arguments and returns an array of GraphQL schema language strings.
+`typeDefs` is a required argument and should be an array of GraphQL schema language strings or a function that takes no arguments and returns an array of GraphQL schema language strings.
 The order of the strings in the array is not important, but it must include a schema definition.

-`resolveFunctions` is a required argument and should be an object that follows the pattern explained in the guide [section on resolvers](http://docs.apollostack.com/apollo-server/resolvers.html).
+`resolvers` is a required argument and should be an object that follows the pattern explained in the guide [section on resolvers](http://docs.apollostack.com/apollo-server/resolvers.html).

 `connectors` is an optional argument, which will take an object with connectors and attach them to the context of every resolve function.
 See the [connector docs](http://docs.apollostack.com/graphql-tools/connectors.html) for more information.